seveibar/dir-prompt/README.md

 `dir-prompt` creates a representation of a file directory as a string prompt, excluding files that are common to ignore (such as `package-lock.json` and `yarn.lock`) or specified in `.gitignore` and `.promptignore`.
 This utility is helpful for quickly obtaining a textual outlook of a given directory, with control over what to include and exclude from the output.

 Files to be ignored are read from a `.gitignore` and `promptignore` file in the same directory as where the command is run.

-The project provides flexibility with multiple output formats including console display, output to a file, or copying to clipboard.
+Multiple output formats are supported including console display, output to a file, or copying to clipboard.

 ## Installation